Simplifying Deep Temporal Difference Learning: Parallelised -Learning

+or $R_{t}^\lambda=r_t$ if $s_{t}$ is a terminal state.
+We provide a derivation of our approach in \cref{appendix:recursive_lambda}.
+Due to the use of $\lambda$-returns and minibatches, we require a small buffer of size $I\cdot T$ containing interactions from the \emph{current exploration policy}.

-Guided by the analysis in \cref{sec:analysis}, we develop a simplified version of deep $Q$-learning to exploit the power of parallelised sampling and online synchronous learning without a replay buffer or target networks.
-We present our algorithm in \cref{alg:pqn}.
-PQN is equivalent to a vectorised variant of \citet{Watkins89}'s original $Q$-learning algorithm where $B$ separate interactions occur in parallel with the environment.
+The special case $\lambda=0$ with $T=1$ is equivalent to a vectorised variant of \citet{Watkins89}'s original $Q$-learning algorithm with LayerNorm + $\ell^2$ regularisation where $I$ separate interactions occur in parallel with the environment.

+PQN with $\lambda$-returns is simpler than existing state-of-the-art $\lambda$-based algorithms such as Retrace \citep{Retrace} which adopt computationally intensive techniques to handle the computation of $\lambda$-targets.
+Similarly, an implementation of PQN using RNNs only requires sampling trajectories for multiple time-steps and then back-propagating the gradient through time in the learning phase.
+In contract existing approaches like R2D2 \citep{r2d2} that integrate RNNs with replay buffers must handle hidden states of trajectories collected with old policies during replay.
+A basic multi-agent version of PQN for coordination problems can be obtained by adopting Value Network Decomposition Networks (VDN) \citep{vdn}, i.e. optimising the joined action-value function as a sum of the single agents action-values.
+Finally, similar to PPO, it is possible to increase PQN's sample efficiency by dividing the collected experiences into multiple minibatches and using them multiple times within epochs.

 \cref{table:comparison_of_methods} summarises the advantages of PQN in comparison to popular methods.
 Compared to traditional DQN and distributed DQN, PQN enjoys ease of implementation, fast execution, very low memory requirements, and high compatibility with GPU-based training and RNNs.
 The only algorithm that shares these attributes is PPO.
-However PQN has the additional benefits of a lower number of hyperparameters and provable stability without the need for target networks and a replay buffer.
-Moreover, although PPO is in principle a simple algorithm, its success is determined by numerous interacting implementation details \citep{ppo_tricks1, ppo_tricks2}, making the actual implementation challenging and difficult to tune.
-Finally, PQN uses few main hyperparameters, namely the number of parallel environments, the learning rate and epsilon with its decay.
+However, although PPO is in principle a simple algorithm, its success is determined by numerous interacting implementation details \citep{ppo_tricks1, ppo_tricks2}, making the actual implementation challenging.
+Moreover, PQN uses few main hyperparameters, namely the number of parallel environments, the learning rate and epsilon with its decay, plus the value for $\lambda$ if $\lambda$-returns are used.
+We emphasise that, whilst PQN can be run using a single environment interaction at each timestep (i.e. with $I=1, T=1$), yielding a stable, regularised $Q$-learning algorithm without a replay buffer (see \cref{fig:env_ablation_minatar}), PQN is also designed to exploit vectorisation to solve \emph{parallel world problems}, i.e. applications trained in simulators where parallelisation is advantageous and possible.